Winner: Aataullah Naser, Masters of Mathematics, University of Manchester

 Head to Chelsea's blog to find out about her experience of the Undergraduate of the Year Awards.

 Daniela Florescu, University of Manchester | Emma Wilkinson, Loughborough University | James Grant, City University London | Kamara Bennett, Aston University | Kimberley McGill, Robert Gordon University | Michael Williams, University of Portsmouth | Shaun Smith, University of Sheffield | Yatin Vadhia, University of Surrey |

 Winner: Jessica Rafter, Integrated Engineering, Cardiff University

-Being a STEMNET Ambassador gives me the opportunity to promote engineering to the young generation through teaching in schools.
-At a self-arranged work placement with BT before university I worked alongside engineers to gain knowledge.
-I am passionate about world development and recently volunteered in Uganda for 3 months in health centres, prisons and school, when I finish my degree I hope to work in developing countries using my knowledge from university.
-I am an avid member of the engineering netball team.
-Integrated engineering encapsulates both mechanical and electrical engineering; I’m very excited to start applying the skills I’ve learnt from this to real projects.
+Being a STEMNET Ambassador gave Jessica the opportunity to promote engineering to the young generation through teaching in schools.
+At a self-arranged work placement with BT before university she worked alongside engineers to gain knowledge.
+She is passionate about world development and volunteered in Uganda for three months in health centres, prisons and school.
+She was also an avid member of her university's engineering netball team.

 Abbie Roberts, University of Birmingham | Ahmad Khan, University of Birmingham | Benjamin Thomas, University College London | Daniel Mannion, University College London | Jonathan Morris, University of Sheffield | Oliver Derham, University of Warwick | Robert Gauld, University of Strathclyde | Sarunas Nejus, University of Sheffield | Sophie Isbister, University of Strathclyde |